nic-avant/spacelift/README.md

 # Spacelift Client and Workflow Manager

-This project provides a simple client library for working with the [spacelift.io](https://spacelift.io) API, as well as a webhook and workflow management system for Spacelift stack execution.
+This project provides a simple client library for working with the [spacelift.io](https://spacelift.io) API, along with an automated dependency management system for Spacelift stacks.
+It enables automatic triggering of dependent stacks when their dependencies complete execution.

+## Core Problem Solved

+This project solves the challenge of managing dependencies between Spacelift stacks by:
+1. Allowing stacks to declare dependencies using labels (e.g., `dependsOn:stack-id`)
+2. Automatically detecting when a stack finishes execution via webhooks
+3. Finding and triggering runs for all dependent stacks using Temporal workflows
+4. Providing reliable execution with retries and error handling

 ## Project Design